Lanier Junior Senior High School

-Lanier High School is a public high school located in Jackson, Mississippi, United States.
+Lanier Junior Senior High School, formerly W. H. Lanier High School, is a public middle and high school located in Jackson, Mississippi, United States.
 It is part of the Jackson Public School District.
 The current principal is Valerie Bradley.
-There were a total of 872 students enrolled in Lanier High during the 2006–2007 school year.
+There were a total of 872 students enrolled in Lanier High, then only a high school, during the 2006–2007 school year.
 The gender makeup of the district was 52% female and 48% male.
 The racial makeup of the school is 100% African American.

 History

 Lanier was founded in 1925 as a junior and senior high school.
 It was named after William Henry Lanier (1855–1929), who was superintendent of black schools in Jackson from 1912 until his death.

-Due to segregation, Lanier was reserved for black students until 1969, when Jackson schools were integrated by law.
+Due to educational segregation, Lanier was reserved for black students until 1969, when Jackson schools were integrated by law.
+The city of Jackson had three high schools for African Americans during the Jim Crow era: Sam M. Brinkley High School, Jim Hill High School and W. H. Lanier High School.
+During this time period Murrah High School, Central High School, Provine High School, and O. H. Wingfield High School were for white students.

+In 2023, Brinkley Middle consolidated into Lanier High.

 Feeder pattern

-The following schools feed into Lanier High School.
+The following schools fed into Lanier High School as of 2007.